magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/3_core/04_markers.md

 - An image icon

+- A polyline having an associated image at each point

 - A polygon drawn with a specific color, with a specific fill color, etc.

-- A polygon having an associated image at each point

 ## Customization options